 What you do is you go through the paper, find the house that you want, typically seller-financed are not presented by realtors.
 And so, if you have a “for sale by owner” you can call them up and say …

 “Hey, I’m not in a position to buy your house but would you rent it to me or would you do a lease option and work with me until I can buy it in a couple years because I’m doing a couple of things with my credit?”

 And there’s a lot of people out there that are willing to do that and guess what, you’ve just negotiated yourself right past the bank by using the person that has the mortgage, has the bank, and boom you’re right into your house.

-Now, here’s the hidden strategy with this really great deal that if you seller finance yourself into a deal, you want to negotiate it where they’ll actually put you on title.
+Now, here’s the hidden strategy with this really great deal that if you seller finance yourself into a deal, you want to negotiate it where they’ll actually put you on the title.

-Because if you’re represented on title for at least two years then after two years you can actually refinance onto the house.
+Because if you’re represented on the title for at least two years then after two years you can actually refinance onto the house.

 Now think about that, you basically back-doored yourself into a super easy program that most banks will do because if they see you’ve been on title for two years then they’re going to say well why wouldn’t we let them refinance it.
 And qualifying for a refinance is way easier than qualifying for a purchase.

 So what’s the big moral of the story?

 Listen, if you’ve got bad credit, you’ve got options.